IzzyBeraja/leetcode/src/189 - rotate-array/README.md

 > After third reversal:\
 > [3,4,5,1,2]

-And after that third reversal, the array has been properly rotated.
+After that third reversal, the array has been properly rotated.
 Although this explanation works, I don't know how I'd stumble across this solution naturally.
 I wonder if there is a name for this kind of reversal or if it's simply a common approach.